 How is Occupational Therapy different from Physical Therapy?

 There is one main difference between occupational therapy and physical therapy: Occupational therapy is used to help or regain patients’ ability to perform day-to-day tasks on their own, and physical therapy is used to improve patients’ ability to move their bodies and manage their pain.

-While both OTs and PTs help clients who are recovering from injuries, occupational therapists also work with people who have cognitive or developmental disabilities that affect their motor skills, behavior, or emotions.
-For example, if you are having trouble getting dressed because of motor issues post-stroke, you would go to occupational therapy.
-If you need help regaining your range of motion in a shoulder after surgery (so you can get dressed on your own and eventually get back to playing tennis), you would go to physical therapy.
+While both professions focus on clients who are recovering from injuries, occupational therapists also assist patients who have cognitive or developmental disabilities that affect their motor skills, behavior or emotions.
+For example, if you need help getting dressed or taking a shower, you would go to occupational therapy.
+If you need help recovering after birth or improving movement in a sprained ankle, you would go to physical therapy.

 The skill sets of physical and occupational therapists overlap in several areas.
 In fact, several physical therapy techniques are used in occupational therapy, and vice versa.
 Because physical therapists work primarily with people recovering from anatomical injuries, they use exercises, massages, and other techniques to restore function, prevent disability, and reduce pain in patients.
 Their responsibilities include:

 - Consulting with patients to learn about their physical condition and symptoms